Henz0101/001SOURCES/README.md

+# Sources
-## THIS REPOSITORY A COLLECTION OF RESEARCH SOURCES AND REFERENCES.
+A COLLECTION OF RESEARCH SOURCES AND REFERENCES.

 ## Here are the links, references, and sources I used for my research.